 Emergency number: 102

-- 9 July: Ramadan.
+- Ramadan (dates vary from year to year).
 All Maldivians mark the month of Ramadan, but service at the resorts should remain uninterrupted.

 - 26 July: Independence Day.
 Commemorating the Maldives’ independence from the British protectorate in 1965.